 - Restaurants Mandatory.
-Restaurants are required to only serve water upon request. - Hotels/motels Voluntary.
-Hotels/motels are encouraged to implement policy where signs are posted asking customers to conserve water during their say (e.g., not have linens washed every night). - Commercial car washes Promote installation of water recycling technology and other water efficient technologies and practices.
+Mandatory are required to only serve water upon request. - Hotels/motels Voluntary and may be mandatory.
+Hotels/motels are encouraged to implement policy where signs are posted asking customers to conserve water during their stay (e.g., not have linens washed every night).